There is a $10 fee to replace your lost, stolen, or damaged card.

 Pay in Person

 To make a payment in person for your replacement card, you must schedule an appointment at one of the five Department of Finance Enrollment Centers.
 You can make your appointment online or 311 can schedule it for you.
-You must bring your proof of identity and residency documents to your appointment.

 You can pay in-person by cash, money order, personal check, cashier's check, credit card or debit card.
 Checks and money orders should be made out to "New York City Department of Finance."
 There is a processing fee for credit card payments.